-Read on to learn how to correctly sign as power of attorney, so you don’t encounter any issues if you need to sign documents on someone’s behalf.
+Read on to learn how to take the proper steps and correctly sign as the power of attorney, so you can avoid any issues when signing documents on someone’s behalf.

 What Is a Power of Attorney?

-- access the Principal’s financial accounts
+- Access the principal’s financial accounts;

-- sign legal documents on the Principal’s behalf
+- Sign legal documents on the principal’s behalf;

-- manage the Principal’s legal and business affairs
+- Manage the Principal’s legal and business affairs.

-As an attorney-in-fact, you must act in the Principal’s best interest and adhere to their wishes when signing documents.
-This means doing what the Principal wants you to, no matter what.
+As an attorney-in-fact, you must act in the principal’s best interest and adhere to their wishes when signing documents.
+This means doing what the principal wants you to, no matter what.

 A durable power of attorney form remains effective if you become incapacitated and unable to communicate your wishes.

-If loved ones suspect an agent isn’t acting in the Principal’s best interests, they can take steps to override the power of attorney designation.
+If loved ones suspect an agent isn’t acting in the principal’s best interests, they can take steps to override the power of attorney designation.

 Step 1: Bring Your Power of Attorney Agreement and ID